httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 4. If the field-value is defined to be a parameterised label, return the result of Parsing a Parameterised Label from Textual headers ({{parse-parameterised}}).
 5. Otherwise, return the result of Parsing an Item from Textual Headers ({{parse-item}}).

+When generating input_string for a given header field, parsers MUST combine all instances of it into one comma-separated field-value, as per {{?RFC7230}}, Section 3.2.2; this assures that the header is processed correctly.

-Note that in the case of lists and dictionaries, this has the effect of combining multiple instances of the header field into one.
+Note that in the case of lists and dictionaries, this has the effect of coalescing all of the values for that field.
 However, for singular items and parameterised labels, it has the effect of selecting the first value and ignoring any subsequent instances of the field, as well as extraneous text afterwards.

 Additionally, note that the effect of the parsing algorithms as specified is generally intolerant of syntax errors; if one is encountered, the typical response is to throw an error, thereby discarding the entire header field value.
 This includes any non-ASCII characters in input_string.